 - Automotive Products

-INICnet technology simplifies automotive infotainment networking with support for Ethernet, Audio, Video, and Control over a single cable.
-INICnet can coexist with automotive Ethernet to seamlessly interface Internet Protocol (IP)-based data communications across vehicle domains, while providing efficient transport of audio and video data.
-INICnet does not require development and licensing of additional protocols or software stacks, reducing development costs, and keeping development on schedule.
-INICnet supports a variety of system management methodologies via IP, or a dedicated control message channel.
+INICnet technology simplifies automotive infotainment networking with support for Ethernet, audio, video and control over a single cable.
+INICnet technology can coexist with automotive Ethernet to seamlessly interface Internet Protocol (IP)-based data communications across vehicle domains, while providing efficient transport of audio and video data.
+INICnet technology does not require development and licensing of additional protocols or software stacks, reducing development costs, and keeping development on schedule.
+INICnet technology supports a variety of system management methodologies via IP, or a dedicated control message channel.
 Data rates of 50 Mbps on UTP or 150 Mbps on coax or optical cabling are supported.